jbsnewmedia/bootstrap-bundle/README.md

 # JBSNewMedia Bootstrap Bundle

-JBSNewMedia Bootstrap Bundle is a lightweight Composer package that helps you scaffold and compile Bootstrap SCSS within your PHP/Symfony projects.
+A lightweight Symfony bundle that helps you scaffold and compile Bootstrap SCSS with [scssphp](https://github.com/scssphp/scssphp).
 It ships two console commands:

-- `bootstrap:init` — scaffolds Bootstrap SCSS entry files in `assets/scss/`.
+- `bootstrap:init` — scaffolds SCSS entry files under `assets/scss/`.
-- `bootstrap:compile` — compiles SCSS to CSS using scssphp, with sensible defaults and Bootstrap include paths.
+- `bootstrap:compile` — compiles SCSS to CSS (with sensible defaults and vendor‑aware import paths).

-This package is framework‑light: it does not require a full Symfony kernel to run the commands.
-A simple `bin/console` that registers the commands is enough.

 ---

 ## 🚀 Features

-- Scaffold ready‑to‑use SCSS entries for Bootstrap (light and dark variants)
+- Ready‑to‑use SCSS entries (light and dark)
-- Compile SCSS → CSS using [scssphp](https://github.com/scssphp/scssphp)
+- SCSS → CSS via scssphp (pure PHP, no Node required)
-- Includes import paths for `vendor/twbs/bootstrap/scss` out of the box
+- Include paths for `vendor/twbs/bootstrap/scss` out of the box
-- Optional source maps
+- Optional source maps (`--source-map`)
-- Works in any Composer project; Symfony optional
-- Typo‑tolerant command aliases (`boostrap:*`)
+- Clean defaults: compressed output, standard paths
+- Typo alias for `bootstrap:init` (`boostrap:init`)

 ---

 ## ⚙️ Requirements

 - PHP 8.2 or higher
+- Symfony 6.4 or 7.x (framework‑bundle, console)
 - Composer
-- Bootstrap 5 via Composer (`twbs/bootstrap`)
+- Dependencies: `twbs/bootstrap` (>= 5.3), `scssphp/scssphp` (tested with >= 1.12)

+Note: This is a regular Symfony bundle and expects a Symfony kernel (it is auto‑registered).

 ---